alex-dulac/py-scrobbler/README.md

 - **applescript**: A Python library to run AppleScript commands, used to interact with the Apple Music application.
 - **spotipy**: A Python interface to Spotify's API.
 - **Loguru**: A library for logging, providing an easy and powerful logging experience.
+- **Textual**: A TUI (Text User Interface) framework for Python, used to create an interactive terminal interface.

 ## Getting Started

 ### Prerequisites

 - Python 3.10+
-- Apple Music application installed on your macOS
+- Apple Music application installed on your macOS (if you want to scrobble from Apple Music)
+- Spotify account (if you want to scrobble from Spotify)
 - Last.fm account
-- Spotify account (optional)

 ### Installation